simsam8/idd-solafune/report/report.md

-Our entire pipeline is based upon a GitHub repository made by motokimura.[^2] We have made a couple of modifications to the training and evaluation pipeline, but the pre- and post-processing steps remains mainly unchanged.
+Our entire pipeline is based upon a GitHub repository made by motokimura.[^2] We have made a couple of modifications to the training and evaluation pipeline, but the pre- and post-processing steps remain mainly unchanged.

 [^2]: [Baseline pipeline by motokimura](https://github.com/motokimura/solafune_deforestation_baseline)